CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Conclusion

-To the best of our understanding, CityRAG is the first video generative model that emphasizes adherence to our real world, and may unlock a variety of applications that rely on specific environment layouts.
-Furthermore, we introduce a robust strategy to train with temporally unaligned data, which teaches the model to be more semantic-aware and generalizable to diverse conditions, and leads to a fully data-driven approach to disentangling static and dynamic objects.
-We provide dozens of generations across the globe in the supplement to show the effectiveness and robustness of our system.
+To the best of our knowledge, CityRAG is the first video generative model that emphasizes adherence to our real world, and therefore it can help unlock a variety of applications that rely on specific environment layouts.
+Furthermore, we introduce a fully data-driven strategy that teaches the model to be aware of semantics, generalizable to diverse conditions, and to disentangle static and dynamic attributes via temporally unaligned training data.

-There are a few limitations of CityRAG.
-First, we perform autoregression by only providing the generated last frame as the first frame of the subsequent sample.
-Existing methods for autoregression could be incorporated to improve long-term consistency.
-There are also data biases.
-For instance, the data does not include snowy, rainy, or nighttime conditions due to hardware and sensor limitations.
-Augmenting the data, and perhaps introducing modalities like text, is another important future work.
-Finally, we would be interested in applying CityRAG to specific downstream applications.
+In the appendix, we provide additional details including (A) Limitations and future work, (B) Latency and inference costs, (C) Training optimization, (D) Architecture ablations, (E) User study details, (F) Extended related works, (G) Ethics and privacy.
+We also encourage readers to view video results hosted on our \href{https://cityrag.github.io/}{\underline{website}}.